carpedm20/torrenty/README.md

 torrenty
 ========

-*Use the Torrent, Luke...*
+> Use the Torrent, Luke...

-I just want to download a movie with python
+I just want to download a movie with python.

 License